See the Nav Map Legend for details about the various symbols shown by the map.

 Information dock window.
 The same applies for all AI or multiplayer aircraft or ships.

-The double and single click functionality does not work for flight plan waypoints or airports if the flight plan edit mode is enabled.
+The double-click and single-click functionality does not work for flight plan waypoints or airports if the flight plan edit mode is enabled.
 The edit mode can be disabled using the toolbar or

 Main Menu ->